What's McDonough-Grimes Irish Dance like?

 Will I begin in those tap shoes?

-Not immediately, Irish dance productions showcase lots of the rapid tapping, but all Irish dancers as beginners began in "soft-shoes", a balletic type of dancing that builds the ankle strength and teaches the proper turn out.
+Not immediately, Irish dance productions showcase lots of the rapid tapping, but all Irish dancers as beginners started in "soft-shoes", a balletic type of dancing that builds the ankle strength and teaches the proper turn out.
 "Hard shoe" begins about 1.5 years (sometimes earlier) into a beginner's training and many of base concepts transfer over.
 That's why soft-shoe is taught first.

 While professional Irish dancers make the hard shoe dancing look simple, there is a large amount to be learned before a student progresses to that level.
 It is fun, but also important to learn it with proper technique to avoid injury.

 McDonough-Grimes is a new Irish dance school.
 We have rolling enrollment.
 Please send us an e-mail through the Contact us form to find out more information about our classes.
 As well, you can always e-mail us directly at:

 or call: 603-923- 5011